Resistbot Turns Your Angry Trump Texts Into Faxes To Congress | Fast Company

 Resistbot Turns Your Angry Trump Texts Into Faxes To Congress

-With phone lines jammed and voicemailboxes filled by angry constituents, it can be hard to make your voice heard.
+With phone lines jammed and voicemail boxes filled by angry constituents, it can be hard to make your voice heard.
 A new platform is working on ways to make connecting to D.C. as easy as possible.

 If you’ve tried to call your senator since Trump took office, you may have gotten a busy signal, or a message that the office voicemail is full because of the overwhelming number of people calling.
-A new app offers another way to get in touch that’s arguably even easier than sending an email: if you send a few texts, a bot will convert your message into an old-fashioned fax.
+A new app offers another way to get in touch that’s arguably even easier than sending an email: If you send a few texts, a bot will convert your message into an old-fashioned fax.

 The process is simple.
 When you send the word “resist” to 50409, Resistbot responds and asks for your zip code to identify your senators.
 You type whatever you want to say, the bot formats it into a letter, and minutes later, the fax is delivered and you receive a picture of it.
 The next day, the bot follows up to ask for your full address and confirms who your House representative is so that it can also fax your letters to them.